AutoML: A Survey of the State-of-the-Art

 \subsubsection{Grid and Random Search}

-Figure \ref{fig:grid_random} shows the difference between grid search (GS) and random search (RS): GS divides the search space into regular intervals, and selects the best-performing point after evaluating all points; in contrast, RS, as its name suggests, selects the best point from a set of points drawn at random.
+Figure \ref{fig:grid_random} shows the difference between grid search (GS) and random search (RS): GS divides the search space into regular intervals and selects the best-performing point after evaluating all points; while RS selects the best point from a set of randomly drawn points.

-GS is very simple and naturally supports parallel implementation, but it is computationally expensive and inefficient when the hyper-parameter space is very large, as the number of trials grows exponentially with the dimensionality of hyper-parameters.
-To alleviate this problem, Hsu et al. \cite{hsu2003practical} propose coarse-to-fine grid search, i.e., first to inspect a coarse grid to locate a good region, then implement a finer grid search on the identified region.
-Similarly, Hesterman et al. \cite{contracting_grid} propose a contracting-grid search algorithm, which first computes the likelihood of each point in the grid, and then generates a new grid centered on the maximum-likelihood value.
-The separation of points in the new grid is reduced to half of that on the old grid.
-Iterations of the above procedure are performed until the results converge to a local minimum.
+GS is very simple and naturally supports parallel implementation; however, it is computationally expensive and inefficient when the hyperparameter space is very large, as the number of trials grows exponentially with the dimensionality of hyperparameters.
+To alleviate this problem, Hsu et al. \cite{hsu2003practical} proposed a coarse-to-fine grid search, in which a coarse grid is first inspected to locate a good region, and then a finer grid search is implemented on the identified region.
+Similarly, Hesterman et al. \cite{contracting_grid} proposed a contracting GS algorithm, which first computes the likelihood of each point in the grid, and then generates a new grid centered on the maximum-likelihood value.
+The point separation in the new grid is reduced to half that on the old grid.
+The above procedure is iterated until the results converge to a local minimum.

-Although \cite{hpo_random} empirically and theoretically shows that random search is more practical and efficient than grid search, random search does not promise an optimum.
-This means that although the longer the search, the more likely it is to find the optimal hyper-parameters, it will consume more resources.
-Li and Jamieson et al. \cite{li_hyperband_2016} propose \textit{hyperband} algorithm to make a trade-off between the performance of hyper-parameters and resource budgets.
-Hyperband allocates limited resources (such as time or CPUs) to only the most promising hyper-parameters, by successively discarding the worst half of configuration settings long before the training process is finished.
+Although the authors in \cite{hpo_random} empirically and theoretically showed that RS is more practical and efficient than GS, RS does not promise an optimum value.
+This means that although a longer search increases the probability of finding optimal hyperparameters, it consumes more resources.
+Li and Jamieson et al. \cite{li_hyperband_2016} proposed a \textit{hyperband} algorithm to create a tradeoff between the performance of the hyperparameters and resource budgets.
+The hyperband algorithm allocates limited resources (such as time or CPUs) to only the most promising hyperparameters, by successively discarding the worst half of the configuration settings long before the training process is finished.